Blue Angels: Team members

-Applicants "rush" the team at one or more airshows, paid with their own finances, and sit in on team briefs, post-show activities, and social events.
-It is critical that new officers fit the Blue culture and team dynamics.
+Applicants "rush" the team at one or more airshows, paid with their own finances, and sit in on team briefs, postshow activities, and social events.
+New officers must fit the Blue Angels culture and team dynamics.
 The evaluation process runs from March through early July, culminating with finalist interviews and team deliberations.
 Team members vote in secret on the next year's officers.
 Selections must be unanimous.

-The Flight Leader (No. 1) is the Commanding Officer and holds the rank of commander, who may be promoted to captain mid-tour if approved by the selection board.
+The Flight Leader (No. 1) is the commanding officer and holds the rank of commander, who may be promoted to captain midtour if approved by the selection board.